RexKramerXV/EDMultiCMDR/README.md

 ## Configure accounts (first run)

-- Run the script; if no credentials exist you will be prompted to add Windows accounts credentials and required launch properties.
+- Run the script; if no credentials exist you will be prompted to set launch details for the current Windows account and to add any additional Windows accounts you want to run under.
-- Captured fields: `username`, `password` (encrypted), `client` (`steam` or `frontier`), optional Frontier `profile`, and optional `launcherPath` when the launcher is not in its default location.
+- Captured fields: for stored accounts: `username`, `password` (encrypted), `client` (`steam` or `frontier`), optional Frontier `profile`, and optional `launcherPath` when the launcher is not in its default location.
+For the current Windows account, only `client`, optional `profile`, and optional `launcherPath` are kept—no Windows credentials are stored.
-- You must provide the Windows user names and passwords of the accounts (local or Microsoft accounts).
+- For additional accounts (not the logged-in one) you must provide the Windows user names and passwords (local or Microsoft accounts).
 Windows account user names and passwords are stored in the same way MinEDLauncher stores your Steam, Frontier and Epic passwords.
 Pick your poison, and see [notes on security below](#notes-and-security-considerations).
 - Credentials are stored at `%LOCALAPPDATA%\EDMultiCMDR\credentials.json` using DPAPI, so they can only be decrypted by the same Windows user on the same machine.
 - Use `-EditCredentials` to add or update entries later.
 Delete the credentials file to start fresh if needed.

 ## Run the launcher

 - Start the script normally or via your shortcut.
+- Account selection lists the current Windows account separately from stored accounts (shown as "Current account:" then "Stored accounts:").
 - Select which accounts to start (supports comma/range selection or `all`).
 The script:
   - Detects already-running Elite Dangerous processes.
   - Starts MinEDLauncher for each selected account and waits for the new game process.